kescobo/bst273_lecture09/hw5.md

 # Homework 5

-Unlike previous homeworks, this week's homework will be submitted in two parts.
-Edit this file (`hw5.md`) to answer questions 1-3 and 6.
-Edit the file `word_count.py` to answer questions 4 and 5.

-**Both files should be submitted to canvas when complete.**
+In this assignment, you will complete our python `wc` clone, and learn more about using git and github to collaborate.
+This file contains instructions for each question, but you should submit your answers to questions 1-3 inside the indicated parts of `word_count.py`

 After class on Thursday, you should have